Trending Topics

 It’s human nature to tell stories about people performing heroic actions.
 Every good story needs a hero.

 The “Medal of Honor: Stories of Courage” podcast is co-produced by Pushkin Industries and iHeartPodcasts.
-The podcast’s first episode aired on June 26 and will publish weekly episodes that profile one Medal of Honor recipient’s life and brave actions while delving into themes such as what defines a hero, why individuals risk their lives for others, the potential of human beings and the essence of sacrifice.
+The podcast’s first episode aired on June 26, 2024, and features weekly episodes that profile one Medal of Honor recipient’s life and brave actions while delving into themes such as what defines a hero, why individuals risk their lives for others, the potential of human beings and the essence of sacrifice.

 “We tell stories about heroes because of a simple fact about the human mind: Courage is contagious,” Gladwell said.
 “And when you hear about someone doing something heroic, it makes you want to be a hero too.
 And these days, we could use more heroes.”